Julian Lage: Early life and career

-In a 2016 interview promoting Arclight on the NPR program Fresh Air, Lage revealed that around the time of the release of World's Fair he struggled with focal dystonia, a neurological disorder resulting from the repeated performance of tasks.
+In a 2016 interview promoting Arclight, on the NPR program Fresh Air, Lage revealed that around the time of the release of World's Fair, he struggled with focal dystonia, a neurological disorder resulting from the repeated performance of tasks.
 The disorder caused spasms in his left arm and hand while trying to play the guitar.
 He believed that the condition was brought on at age five from playing and gripping the neck of his guitar too hard, because the guitar was bigger than he was.
-At the time, he believed that was what he needed to do to "sound official... and [not] drop the guitar."
-He had to "re-learn how to play the guitar in a way that addressed these tendencies that got [him] in trouble in the first place."
+At the time, he believed that was what he needed to do to "sound official ... and [not] drop the guitar".
+He had to "re-learn how to play the guitar in a way that addressed these tendencies that got [him] in trouble in the first place".

-He has worked in a trio with Scott Colley and drummer Kenny Wollesen and has recorded duo albums with guitarists Chris Eldridge, Gyan Riley, and Nels Cline.
+He has worked in a trio with bassist Scott Colley and drummer Kenny Wollesen and has recorded duo albums with guitarists Chris Eldridge, Gyan Riley, and Nels Cline.
 For the 2017 guitar duo album Mount Royal, Lage and Eldridge received a Grammy nomination for Best Contemporary Instrumental Album.

-Lage is presently a faculty member at The School of Jazz and Contemporary Music at The New School in New York City, where he teaches ensembles and guitar.
+Lage is currently a faculty member at the School of Jazz and Contemporary Music at The New School in New York City, where he teaches ensembles and guitar.
 He has taught at the New England Conservatory of Music.